blog title image for big problem little problem activities

 6 Fun Ways to Teach Size of the Problem Using Big Problem Little Problem Activities

-1. Role Play Common Scenarios
+1. Role Play Common Size of Problem Scenarios

 Take turns acting out different problem scenarios, and others have to identify the size of the problem being portrayed.
 This interactive activity allows children to apply their understanding of problem size in a creative and engaging way.